 For koalas, consuming pap represents a form of microbial inoculation, ensuring that the joey’s gut is equipped with the bacteria required for digesting their future diet.
 This bacterial population helps break down the otherwise indigestible fibers in eucalyptus leaves and detoxify the chemicals present in the leaves.

 Since the eucalyptus leaves are the primary food source for koalas, having the right gut bacteria is critical for their health.
 This is why pap consumption is timed perfectly to coincide with the weaning process when the joey begins to explore solid food.
-By eating the pap, the joey’s gut adapts to handle the adult koala's diet, ensuring that they can thrive on a plentiful food source that is toxic to most other species.
+By eating the pap, the joey’s gut adapts to handle the adult koala’s diet, ensuring they can thrive on a plentiful food source that is toxic to most other species.

 The Transition from Milk to Eucalyptus